fperez/fperez.org-src/index.rst

 If you are coming to visit, this map_ may be useful (we share space with Berkeley's CIRL, hence the name in the map).
-Our door is the first on the left once you enter the East facing doors.
+Our door is the first on the left once you enter the East facing building doors at ground level.

-If you need to schedule a meeting, my calendar_ may simplify things, I try to keep it updated so pick a free slot (click on the week view for details) and there's a chance we'll save a few emails.

 ::